NuffieProductions/NuffieProductions.github.io/_posts/2014-05-02-falsehoods-programmers-believe-about-cricket.md

 46. A test always takes five days.
 47. A test always takes at most five days.
 48. The rules of cricket will never change.
+49. A One Day International (ODI) can only go for one day.